MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ### Private endpoints for live events while streaming to the Internet

-It is also possible to create a private endpoint for a live event, while using a streaming endpoint to stream to the internet.
+It's also possible to create a private endpoint for a live event, while using a streaming endpoint to stream to the internet.
 This may be useful for scenarios that require secure ingest while targeting a large audience.

 :::image type="content" source="media/diagrams/private-link-network-diagram-live-events-stream-internet.svg" alt-text="A diagram showing the live event blocked but streaming accessed via the internet." lightbox="media/diagrams/private-link-network-diagram-live-events-stream-internet.svg":::